Elizabeth Mary Dobell: Life

-Elizabeth Mary Fordham was born in Sandon, Hertfordshire on 8 March 1828.
+Elizabeth Mary Fordham was born in Sandon, Hertfordshire, on 8 March 1828.
 She was the third daughter of George Fordham, gentleman, of Sandon Bury farm.
-In 1844 the family was obliged to move to Odsey House, Cambridgshire.
+In 1844 the family was obliged to move to Odsey House, Cambridgeshire.
 Later that same year Elizabeth's sister Emily married the poet Sydney Thompson Dobell.
-The wedding introduced Elizabeth to Sydney’s younger brother, medical student Horace Benge Dobell.
+The wedding introduced Elizabeth to Sydney's younger brother, medical student Horace Benge Dobell.
 They married in 1849.
 They had three daughters.

-In 1882 Elizabeth and her husband moved to Bournemouth, where they resided at Streate Place in St. Peter's Road until 1889 and Parkstone Heights on Constitution Hill in Parkstone, Poole from 1892-1908, where she died on 1 August 1908.
+In 1882 Elizabeth and her husband moved to Bournemouth, where they resided at Streate Place in St. Peter's Road until 1889 and Parkstone Heights on Constitution Hill in Parkstone, Poole, from 1892 to 1908, where she died on 1 August 1908.
 She was buried in Parkstone Cemetery.

 Elizabeth objected to a biography being published during her lifetime, but in 1910 a full description of her life accompanied a volume of collected poems, The Poetical Works of Mrs. Horace Dobell; with a Biographical Sketch.